ObscuraKrypta/SmartBelt/Fire-Detection/README.md

  ## Acknowledgments:

 Special thanks to Professor Daniel Goldmann, Professor Benjamin Leiding and the IFAD Institute for their cooperation and support in providing access to the eddy current machine.
-We also sincerely appreciate the valuable assistance of technicians Jean-Marie Dornbusch and Olaf Tschenscher.
+We also sincerely appreciate the valuable assistance of technicians Jean-  Marie Dornbusch and Olaf Tschenscher.
----

 ##  License